Once you have chosen the right music for your business, you will need to decide how to ensure that music is heard.

 Installing Your System

-While many Bose products are designed for Bluetooth technology, allowing you to stream music from a phone or tablet, the speakers are not similarly designed.
-For business owners, this is ideal.
+While many Bose products are designed for Bluetooth technology, allowing you to stream from a phone or tablet, the speakers are not similarly designed.
+For business owners that need commercial music for business, this is ideal.
 After all, you won't want to pull down the speakers each night and charge them back up.
 You will want them plugged into power so they will be ready all the time.

 Unfortunately, this means you may need an electrician to help you install your system.
 According to HomeAdvisor, it is not uncommon for an electrician to charge $50 to $100 per hour.
 If you have a large office and several speaker locations, your price could go up accordingly.
 This is a cost you will need to work into your budget.